Samuel Fraunces: Presidential households

 George Washington got to know Fraunces during the Revolutionary War.
 Their relationship was one of master and servant, but Washington clearly respected his judgment and repeatedly sought his recommendations on sundries such as glassware and china, and his advice on household management and hiring servants.

 Washington was Congress's unanimous choice to serve as first President of the United States.
 He arrived in New York City on April 23, 1789, and took up residence at the Samuel Osgood House, at Cherry and Franklin Streets.
 Fraunces came out of retirement to serve as steward of the presidential household, managing a staff of about 20, including 7 enslaved Africans from Mount Vernon.
 Washington was not entirely satisfied with Fraunces, and dismissed him in February 1790, prior to the household's move to the Alexander Macomb House, at 39-41 Broadway.

 Under the July 1790 Residence Act, Congress designated Philadelphia the temporary national capital for a 10-year period, while the permanent national capital was under construction in the District of Columbia.
 Congress convened in Philadelphia on December 6, 1790.
 The household staff at the Philadelphia President's House was slightly larger, about 24 servants, initially including 8 enslaved Africans from Mount Vernon.
 Washington grew dissatisfied with his steward in Philadelphia, and persuaded Fraunces to come out of retirement again.
 Fraunces at first expressed skepticism about cooking alongside Washington's enslaved cook from Mount Vernon, Hercules, but they appear to have worked smoothly together.
 Fraunces headed the Philadelphia presidential household for three years, from May 1791 to June 1794.

-Following his retirement, Fraunces operated a tavern on 2nd Street in Philadelphia for a year.
+Following his retirement from the presidential household, Fraunces operated a tavern on 2nd Street in Philadelphia for a year.
 In June 1795, he assumed proprietorship of the Tun Tavern, at 59 South Water Street.

 Personal life

 Fraunces may have had a first wife named Mary Carlile.
 He married Elizabeth Dally at Trinity Church, Manhattan on November 30, 1757.
 They had seven children: Andrew Gautier Fraunces, Elizabeth Fraunces Thompson, Catherine Fraunces Smock, Sophia Fraunces Gomez, Sarah Fraunces Campbell, Samuel M. Fraunces, and Hannah Louisa Fraunces Kelly.
 Andrew G. Fraunces worked in the U.S. Treasury Department until 1793, when he published a pamphlet denouncing Alexander Hamilton for his financial dealings.
 Some of the other children ran hotels or boardinghouses.

-Fraunces died in Philadelphia the year after retiring from the presidential household.
-His death notice appeared in the Gazette of the United States on October 13, 1795: "DIED - On Saturday Evening last, MR. SAMUEL FRAUNCES, aged 73 years.
+Fraunces died in Philadelphia a year after retiring from the presidential household.
+A death notice appeared in the Gazette of the United States on October 13, 1795:

+DIED - On Saturday Evening last, MR. SAMUEL FRAUNCES, aged 73 years.
 By his death, Society has sustained the loss of an honest man, and the Poor a valuable friend."

 Fraunces was buried in an unmarked grave at St. Peter's Church, Philadelphia.

-Samuel M. Fraunces, served as executor of his father's estate, and was listed as an "Inn keeper" at 59 South Water Street in the 1795 Philadelphia Directory.
+His younger son, Samuel M. Fraunces, served as executor of his estate, and was listed as an "Inn keeper" at 59 South Water Street in the 1795 Philadelphia Directory.